vitobasso/scraper-pipeline/doc/prod-deployment.md

 ## Requirements

-- The Scraper needs to run continuously for ~30 minutes and be retriggered periodically
+- The Scraper needs to run continuously
-- The Api needs to listen to http
+- The Api needs to listen to HTTP
 - Persistent storage for the scraped files
 - Free services only